Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Flat rate is a misleading way to quote loan interest.
-It charges interest on the full original principal for the full term, even as you pay it down.
-A 5% flat rate on a 5-year loan is equivalent to roughly 9-10% APR - nearly double, because APR accounts for the declining balance.
+It charges interest on the full original principal for the full term, even as the balance is paid down.
+A 5% flat rate on a 5-year loan is roughly equivalent to 9-10% APR — close to double, because APR accounts for the declining balance.

-Flat rates are common in some subprime and auto loan markets because they look lower than APR.
-Always ask for the APR equivalent before comparing loans.
-The country requires APR disclosure on consumer credit, but flat rates still appear in specific lenders' marketing - watch for them.
+Flat rates appear in some subprime and auto loan markets because they look lower than APR.
+Many jurisdictions require APR disclosure on consumer credit, but flat rates still surface in specific lender marketing and in non-consumer lending products.

 A worked example